-To understand how Seanol benefits your health, it’s important to understand the role of antioxidants.
-Antioxidants are substances that protect your cells from the effects of free radicals in pollution, chemicals in our foods, and sunlight.
+To understand how seaweed extract Seanol benefits your health, it’s important to understand the role of antioxidants.
+Antioxidants are substances that protect your cells from the effects of free radicals in pollution, chemicals in our foods and sunlight.
 Even our bodies themselves produce harmful free radicals as a natural byproduct of our normal bodily functions.

 The power of an antioxidant rests in its structure, which is made up of rings.
 Polyphenols use the rings to capture stray electrons from harmful free radicals and neutralize them.
 The more rings a polyphenol has, the better it works.

 Most land-based antioxidants have three interconnected rings.
 But Seanol is a far more powerful “trapping machine” for disarming harmful free radicals—with a whopping eight interconnected rings.
-That's exactly why Seanol beats the free-radical scavenging ability of most antioxidants by 10-100 times.
+That's exactly why seaweed extract beats the free-radical scavenging ability of most antioxidants by 10-100 times.

 Seanol also has other advantages over land-based antioxidants.
 Most antioxidants are water soluble so they work outside your cells, giving you just some of the protection you need.
 But because Seanol is 40% lipid (fat) soluble, it’s able to work inside the cells as well.

-What’s more, because Seanol is fat soluble it stays in your body longer.
+What’s more, because Seanol seaweed extract is fat soluble it stays in your body longer.
 The half-life of Seanol compounds is up to 12 hours, compared with 30 minutes for water-soluble polyphenols.

 What Scientific Studies Say About Seanol

 More than $35 million research dollars and almost 20 years of study support the use of Seanol.
-An extensive battery of scientific tests (in-vitro, in-vivo animal model tests, and human clinical studies) offers evidence of Seanol’s effectiveness.
+An extensive battery of scientific tests (in-vitro, in-vivo animal model tests, and human clinical studies) offers evidence of the seaweed extract’s effectiveness.

-For example, in one study, participants were given 600 mg of Seanol a day for eight weeks.
-At the end of the study, there was a significant drop in LDL, triglycerides, and total cholesterol.
+For example, in one study, participants were given 600 mg of Seanol seaweed extract a day for eight weeks.
+At the end of the study, there was a significant drop in LDL, triglycerides and total cholesterol.
 Plus, levels of protective HDL cholesterol increased significantly.

 A double-blind trial showed that those taking 600 mg of Seanol daily for 12 weeks experienced a greater reduction in everyday aches and pains than those taking the placebo.